A proximal minimization algorithm for structured nonconvex and nonsmooth problems: Introduction

-The algorithm which we propose in this paper for solving the nonconvex and nonsmooth problem\eqref{intro:pb} is a full splitting scheme, too; the nonsmooth functions are processed via their proximal operators, the smooth function via gradient steps, and the linear operator via matrix times vector multiplication.
-In case $G(y) = 0$ and $H(x,y) = H(x)$ for any $(x,y) \in \R^m \times \R^q$, where $H : \R^m \rightarrow \R$ is a Fr\'{e}chet differentiable function with Lipschitz continuous gradient, it furnishes a full splitting iterative scheme for solving the nonsmooth and nonconvex optimization problem
+Despite these premises we succeed to provide in this paper a full splitting algorithm for solving the nonconvex and nonsmooth problem \eqref{intro:pb}; more precisely, the nonsmooth functions are processed via their proximal operators, the smooth function via gradient steps, and the linear operator via matrix times vector multiplication.
+The convergence analysis is based on a descent inequality, which we prove for a regularization of the augmented Lagrangian $L_{\beta}:\R^m\times\R^q\times\R^p\times\R^p\to \sR \cup \left\lbrace + \infty\right\rbrace$

-Splitting algorithms for solving problems of the form \eqref{intro:pb:particular} have been considered in \cite{Li-Pong}, under the assumption that $H$ is twice continuously differentiable with bounded Hessian, in \cite{Yang-Pong-Chen}, under the assumption that one of the summands is convex and continuous on its effective domain, and in \cite{Bot-Nguyen}, as a particular case of a general nonconvex proximal ADMM algorithm.
-We would like to mention in this context also \cite{Bolte-Sabach-Teboulle:MOOR} for the case when $A$ is nonlinear.